The Last Seduction II

 The Last Seduction II is a 1999 neo-noir film directed by Terry Marcel and starring Joan Severance.
-The film is a sequel to The Last Seduction and features none of the original cast or filmmakers.
+The film is a sequel to The Last Seduction, but features none of the original cast or filmmakers.

 Plot

 Bridget Gregory, a femme fatale hiding from the law in Spain, cons a phone-sex entrepreneur while being pursued by a relentless private investigator.

 Reception

 The film has a 0% rating on Rotten Tomatoes.